jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) each day of a portfolio allocation period in the calculation period; and (b) each portfolio allocation period in the calculation period.
 Formula
-(4) The formula is—investor fraction × (income – loss) × rate– (expenses – credits) × rate.days in allocation period
-Definition of items in formula
+(4) The formula is— investor fraction × (income – loss) × rate– (expenses – credits) × rate. days in allocation period Definition of items in formula
 (5) The items in the formula are defined in subsections (6) to (12).
 Investor fraction